jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 Economic research does not require these benefits to be ignored.
 The question is how large they are relative to the subsidy.

 Existing studies generally find that intangible benefits are positive in some communities but far below the hundreds of millions—or billions—of dollars now commonly committed to stadium projects.
-These benefits may support some public contribution, but they do not ordinarily justify the full subsidy requested by teams.
+These benefits may support some public contribution, perhaps tens of millions of dollars.
+[A review]((/https://onlinelibrary.wiley.com/doi/10.1111/joes.12533) ) of studies of intangible benefits of hosting teams indicates that the social value amounts to less than 20% of the value of subsidies allocated.

+Voter referendums offer a democratic mechanism for assessing how much community members are willing to pay to subsidize sports venues.

 **Related research:**
 - [Public Funding of Professional Sports Stadiums: Public Choice or Civic Pride?](https://www.jstor.org/stable/40326145) by Peter A. Groothuis, Bruce K. Johnson, and John C. Whitehead